pieaerts/pieaerts/masterclass/index.md

 ---
-title: 'masterclasses, expeditions & more'
+title: 'masterclasses, ,mentorships, expeditions & more'
 introduction_html: >-
   <p>Do you want to learn about the power of visual story-telling?
 Subscribe to
-  any of below events</p>
+  a future masterclass or book a 1-on-1 mentorship session below</p>
 layout: masterclasses
 ---